-The Transitional Care program is designed for young people who need help, guidance and support.
+The Transitional Living program is designed for young people who need help, guidance and support.
 Trained professional staff teach them how to become productive citizens through career counseling, caseworker & caretaker support and creating a plan for transitioning back into the community.
-Currently there are three programs within the Transitional Care program.
+Currently there are three programs within the Transitional Living program.

-The Right Path program is a 12-18 month program for young men and women, ages 17-21, who have been recently released from the Suffolk County Department of Corrections.
+The Right Path program is a 12-18 month program for young men, ages 17-24, as an alternative to incarceration from the Suffolk County Department of Corrections.

-Project 180 is designed for young men and women, 18-24 years of age, who are facing the hardship of living in homeless shelters or have aged out of the foster care system.
+Project 180 is designed for young men, 17-24 years of age, who are facing the hardship of living in homeless shelters or have aged out of the foster care system.

 The ultimate goal of the Transitional Care program is for participants to re-enter the community by way of securing a job, having a stabilized income, obtaining housing and becoming self-sufficient.
 Length of stay is based on several components including resident needs, progress in program and collaboration with judges and family when appropriate.